dborodin836/TF2-GPTChatBot/README.md

 #### !clear

 ```
-Command: !clear
+Command: !clear [\global] [\user='username'] [commands]

-Description: Clears the chat history.
+Description: Clears the chat history for specified command(s).

-Options are not required and can be used in any combination.

 Calling without arguments clears own private chat history for any user.

 Global Option (admin only):
-  \global  Clears global chat history.
+  \global  Clears global chat history for specified command(s).

 User Option (admin only):
-  \user='username'  Clears private chat history for the specified user.
+  \user='username'  Clears private chat history for the specified user(s) for specified command(s).

+Examples:
+  For admin:
+    !clear \global solly
+    - Will clear global chat for solly command

+    !clear \global \user='Pootis' \user='Soldier' solly
+    - Will clear global and private chat for solly command for users with username "Pootis" and "Soldier"

+  For everyone:
+    !clear solly heavy
+    - Will clear private chats for 'solly' and 'heavy' commands
 ```

 #### !rtd